-Users can plug in their data and explore different marine reserve designs and different levels of fishing intensity to see how these impact the status of a particular fish stock and its affect on fishers.
+Users can upload and plug in their data and evaluate different marine reserve design decisions, and fisheries management options, such as catch quotas, to see how these impact the status of the fish stock and its effect on fish catch.

 Fish SPACE can be used to communicate, for example, when existing marine reserve policies need to be reviewed, and during community participatory decision-making exercises.
 This will allow audiences to understand why existing policies are insufficient to support the fishery.
-Users can also explore complementary fisheries management options (e.g., introducing catch quotas to reduce fishing pressure) in combination with different marine reserve scenarios.
+Users can also explore complementary fisheries management options (e.g. introducing catch quotas to reduce fishing pressure) in combination with different marine reserve scenarios.